vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 of Bhavadeva Raṇakesarin and Nannarāja \(JRAS \(1905\), 629 v.
 40; Shastri 1995 II, 99\).

-The redrafting of the dynastic Pāṇd

-. ava lineage, substituting Udayana for the Bala kings of Mekalā, gives the impression that the Pāṇd

-. ava family, after the coup d’état in Śrīpura,
+The redrafting of the dynastic Pāṇḍava lineage, substituting Udayana for the Bala kings of Mekalā, gives the impression that the Pāṇḍava family, after the coup d’état in Śrīpura,

 no longer wished to be reminded of its tribal roots in Mekalā.
 A similar redrafting of a